La Paz in July 2026: Balandra, Heat & No Sargassum

 |---|---|

-| Is July worth it? | Yes, if you want dry Baja beaches and can handle heat. |
+| Is July 2026 worth it? | Yes, if you want dry Baja beaches, warm water, and can handle serious heat. |

-| Biggest upside | Sargassum-free Sea of Cortez water while the Caribbean struggles. |
+| Biggest upside | Sargassum-free Sea of Cortez water while the Caribbean is still risky. |

-| Biggest downside | Very hot days, strong sun, and warm nights. |
+| Biggest downside | Very hot days, intense sun, and warm nights. |

-| Best for | Balandra, Espiritu Santo, snorkeling, diving, seafood, Baja road trips |
+| Best for | Balandra, Espiritu Santo, snorkeling, diving, seafood, and Baja road trips. |

-| Worst for | Whale sharks, cool walking weather, packed sightseeing days |
+| Poor fit | Whale-shark-first trips, cool walking weather, and packed sightseeing days. |

-| Best booking move | Stay near the Malecón with reliable AC and rent a car for beach flexibility. |
+| Best booking move | Stay near the Malecón with strong A/C and rent a car for flexible beach mornings. |

-Best July fit: travelers who want a quieter Baja base, warm water, beautiful beaches, and a practical alternative to the Caribbean sargassum season.
+Best July 2026 fit: travelers who want a quieter Baja base, warm water, beautiful beaches, and a practical alternative to the Caribbean sargassum season.

-Poor July fit: travelers who want mild temperatures, nonstop nightlife, or La Paz whale sharks.
+Poor July 2026 fit: travelers who want mild temperatures, nonstop nightlife, or La Paz whale sharks.
 For July whale sharks, compare Holbox in July and Isla Mujeres in July instead.

 July Weather in La Paz